microsoft/staticstaging/docs/index.md

 Pre-splicing is important because it lets you use staging to express *compile-time* metaprogramming in the same way that you can write *run-time* metaprogramming.
 Snippets and pre-splicing are necessarily more restrictive, but they let you avoid the costs of more general run-time splicing.

+On the command line, you can optionally disable the presplicing optimization.
+Use the `-P` flag (with the ordinary `-c` flag to use the compiler) to see the effect.

 ## Macros

 Alltheworld has macros.